How to Write a Proposal to Win New Business

 Be concise and make sure your proposal responds to your prospective customer’s request.
 There is nothing worse than a long-winded proposal that does not even address the request that was made.
 Make sure your proposal complies with any applicable governmental rules and regulations.
 If you cannot comply, explain why and suggest a workable alternative.

 Be Clear About The Pricing For Your Work

-If the final objective is unclear or the project is too large to perform as a lump sum or you just want to protect yourself from cost overruns, then make sure you state that the work will be done on a time and materials basis.
-This will allow you to ask for more money, should it be necessary to complete the project.
+If the project involves unit pricing that cannot be performed on a lump sum basis or you just want to protect yourself from cost overruns, then make sure you state that the work will be done on a time and materials basis.
+This will allow you to ask for more money if it is necessary to complete the project.
 Include your rate sheet with the proposal, so your prospective customer understands the time and materials charges.

 Include a Diagram or Pictures To Bolster Your Proposal Presentation

 The Bottom Line Regarding How To Write a Proposal To Increase Your Proposal Win Rate

 What you want to remember about writing a winning proposal is that you need to put a proposal in front of your prospective customer that is well structured, easy to read and understand, and solves their problems.
 Remember that proposals are evaluated by their structure, presentation, and how they meet a prospective customer’s needs.